kevee/salinasriver.org/src/en/trips/blanco-river-mouth.md

 ---

 One of the most consistently-runnable sections of the river in the summer when a large lagoon backs up to Blanco.

+Note that if there is any significant flow, then the [river mouth could be breached](/overview/safety#breach) and you should not attempt going down river.

 This trip can be run either north-to-south or south-to-north as the river backs up into a lagoon on this stretch.
 It's best to check out the river first at Blanco.
 If there is no flow, then going from the north-to-south is a better option because the prevailing winds will be at your back.